Dudemanguy/mpv-manga-reader/README.md

 The `jump-page` functions work a little bit differently than the rest of the reader.
 Pressing `jump-page-mode` will do some key rebinds and then prompt the user with a message asking which page to move to.
 Simply press any combination of numbers followed by `jump-page-go` to move to the desired page.
 If the entered number is out of range, a message will be displayed.
 Either way, `jump-page-mode` will be ended.
 You can use `jump-page-quit` to quit `jump-page-mode` at any time.

 ## manga-worker
 Another script that may be of interest is the `manga-worker.lua` script.
 Since stitching images together (for double page mode) can be slow, the manga-worker script does this for you in the background on a separate thread (thanks to mpv automatically multithreading scripts).
 Simply place it in your scripts directory, and it will start when the manga-reader is started.
-By default, the script will stitch together 10 pages ahead of the currently loaded file.
+By default, the script will stitch together as many pages as possible in the loaded directory or archive.
 Workers can be toggled off and on with the `toggle-worker` command.

 You can also put multiple copies of the manga-worker script in the directory.
 Each script will stitch together the appropriate subset of the total amount of requested stitched pages (i.e. stitching N pages with x worker scripts means that each script stitches N/x pages).
 The only requirement for extra manga-worker scripts is that each copy needs to have `manga-worker` in their name (i.e. `manga-worker1.lua` is valid).
 Each script runs on its own thread, so don't put too many copies of the worker script or else your CPU and RAM will probably run into some issues.